-Almost one in two Americans will develop arthritis symptoms in their knee by age 86.
+Almost will develop arthritis symptoms in their knee by age 86.
 The disease has no known cure, but there are plenty of opinions about what may help ease symptoms.

 Does milk cause more pain?
 Are tomatoes off the safelist?
 Can sprinkling salt in your shoes draw moisture from your bones?